-Let's be honest—selling plants online isn't as simple as planting a seed and waiting for it to grow.
+Selling plants online is more than just planting a seed and waiting for it to grow.
 With the rise of eCommerce, the plant business is booming, too.
 In fact, the global online plant market size is expected to reach $347.85 million by 2033.
+This growth means there’s real potential to build a profitable business and make money selling plants online, especially with the right business model and strategic planning.

 In this article, we’ll go beyond the usual tips you see online.
 Sure, you’ve heard about social media and email marketing, but let’s dive deeper.